C0rtex5/Module-3-pt2/README.md

 # Module-3-pt2 (Advanced Python)

-# Prepare a couple of coffees, this gonna be dense.
+# Prepare a couple of coffee, this gonna be dense.
 ***
 > ## Code image: